Making Tax Digital

 Making Tax Digital – Phase II

-Phase 2 of MTD was originally scheduled for April 1st 2020 but was postponed for a year due to COVID-19 lockdowns.
-This signals the beginning of the major changes including an obligation to maintain digital records for submission to the HMRC or risk penalties.
+Phase 2 of MTD was originally scheduled for April 1st 2020 but was postponed by 12 months due to COVID-19 lockdowns.
+The revised start date was April 2021.

 Digital Reporting